ndziuba/EnterpriseAI-Project/README.md

 Yatai then builds the Image and after this process finishes successfully it does a rolling release, exchanging the current staging model.
 This can either be run manually or in our case automated with a Cronjob.

+## Next.js React App

+As frontend for our Model, we use a React App built on the Next.js framework.
+It utilizes Leaflet to show an OpenStreetMap to pick the Latitude and Longitude on click.
+These coordinates get sent to the serverside Backend to get processed to query the Mapbox API.
+Mapbox then returns the queried image and the App then queries our Predict endpoint, which Response the confidence and Bento tag to the Backend.

+The App outputs this information together with the queried Image to the User, with the possibility to give feedback for the prediction.
+This feedback containing an id, the image as Base64, coordinates, prediction, feedback, and model version gets saved in an SQLite Database inside the Next.js Application.

 ## ZenML pipeline